Vasily Ignatenko: Firefighting career

-Military service
+Military service (1980–1982)

 Ignatenko's firefighting career began during his time in military service.
 Following his call up in April 1980, he was assigned to the military fire department of Internal Troops of the Ministry of Internal Affairs (MVD), in Moscow.
-(The Moscow fire department, at this time, was manned by conscripted military personnel.)
+(The Moscow fire department, at this time, was staffed by conscripted military personnel.)
 It was here that he received his initial training in firefighting, and took the oath of service at the end of his training period.
 During his time in the Moscow fire department, Ignatenko became involved in fire-applied sports, contributing significantly to his fire brigade's success in competition.

-Service in the Paramilitary Fire Brigade
+Paramilitary Fire Brigade No. 6 (1982–1986)

 Ignatenko was discharged at the end of his two year obligatory service on 25 August 1982, and returned home to Sperizh'e.
 On his return, he immediately began to look for employment as a firefighter in nearby cities.
 His mother recalled: "After the army, he decided to go to the fire department.
 He went to Chernigov, and for some reason he was not taken there.
 Our neighbor worked at the nuclear power plant, and Vasya decided to try it too.
 From Chernigov he went straight there.
 He was hired immediately.
 Not even a month had passed since the army."

-With his firefighting training and experience, Ignatenko was hired in the city of Pripyat, becoming an employee of the Paramilitary Fire Service, a uniformed, yet civilian-manned, MVD firefighting organization.
+With his firefighting training and experience, Ignatenko was hired in the city of Pripyat, becoming an employee of the Paramilitary Fire Service, a uniformed, yet civilian-staffed, MVD firefighting organization.
 He soon moved into an apartment in the city fire station, beginning what would be a four-year term of service.

 During his time with Paramilitary Fire Brigade No.6 (СВПЧ-6), he was promoted to Senior Sergeant, becoming a squad leader.
 He also continued to be active as an applied-fire sport athlete, becoming known as the brigade's champion.